Skylines316/RK4-Schwarzschild/README.md

 # RK4-Schwarzschild
-A numerical solution to space-like geodesics of the Schwarzschild Solution
+A numerical solution to space-like geodesics of the Schwarzschild Solution, probando git.

 Tenemos la siguiente ecuación